LasseRegin/02456-project/notes.md

 * Change to predicting regions with softmax (maybe use weighted)
   * Split in 20*12 regions and create targets being 0's in all regions

+# TODOs

+Lasse
+* Ask Philip about the loss of spatial information using the Inception graph
+* Create persistency for Inception graph output
+* Test with logistic regression
+Nikolaj
+* Finish video evaluation script

 # Timings

 ## Loading frames